Finhaven/EIPs/EIPS/eip-status-codes.md

 We also see a desire for this [in transactions](http://eips.ethereum.org/EIPS/eip-658), and there's no reason that ESCs couldn't be used by the EVM itself.

+### More than Exceptions

+While clearly related, status codes are orthogonal to "revert with reason".
+ESCs are not limited to rolling back the transaction, and may represent known error states without halting execution.
+They may also represent off-chain conditions, supply a string to revert, signal time delays, and more.

 ## Specification